ollieLtd/msgphp/docs/ddd/collections.md

 ### `MsgPhp\Domain\GenericDomainCollection`

-A first-class citizen domain collection compatible with any `iterable` value.
+A generic collection compatible with any `iterable` value.

 #### Basic Example